Lloyd's Register

 Lloyd's Register is unaffiliated with Lloyd's of London, but emerged from the same professional and social circles that historically met at Lloyd's Coffee House, from which both organisations took their name.
+In popular discourse the two organisations are often confused.

+History

 Origin

-The organisation was named after a 17th-century coffee house in London that was frequented by merchants, marine underwriters, and others, all men associated with shipping.
+The organisation was named after a seventeenth-century coffee house in London that was frequented by merchants, marine underwriters, and others associated with shipping.
 The coffee house owner, Edward Lloyd, helped them to exchange information by circulating a printed sheet of all the news he heard.
 In 1760, the Register Society was formed by the customers of the coffee house who assembled the Register of Shipping, the first known register of its type.
 Between 1800 and 1833, a dispute between shipowners and underwriters resulted in each group publishing a list—the "Red Book" and the "Green Book".
 Both parties came to the verge of bankruptcy.
-They reached agreement in 1834 to unite and form Lloyd’s Register of British and Foreign Shipping, establishing a General Committee and charitable values.
+They reached agreement in 1834 to unite and form Lloyd's Register of British and Foreign Shipping, establishing a General Committee and charitable values.
 In 1914, with an increasingly international outlook, the organisation changed its name to Lloyd's Register of Shipping.

 The Register

 The Society printed the first Register of Ships in 1764 in order to give both underwriters and merchants an idea of the condition of the vessels they insured and chartered: ship hulls were graded by a lettered scale (A being the best), and ship's fittings (masts, rigging, and other equipment) were graded by number (1 being the best).
 Thus the best classification "A1", from which the expression A1 or A1 at Lloyd's is derived, first appeared in the 1775–76 edition of the Register.

 The Register, with information on all seagoing, self-propelled merchant ships of 100 gross tons or greater, is published annually.
-A vessel remains registered with Lloyd's Register until she is sunk, wrecked, hulked, scrapped or withdrawn from the register by the vessel's owner.
+A vessel remains registered with Lloyd's Register until it is sunk, wrecked, hulked, scrapped or withdrawn from the Register by the vessel's owner.

 The Register was published formerly by the joint venture company of Lloyd's Register-Fairplay, which was formed in July 2001 by the merger of Lloyd's Register's Maritime Information Publishing Group and Prime Publications Limited.
 Lloyd's Register sold its share of the venture to IHS Markit in 2009.

-American Lloyd’s Register of American and Foreign Shipping
+American Lloyd's Register of American and Foreign Shipping

-The American Lloyd’s Registry of American and Foreign Shipping was established in 1857, and the American Lloyd’s Register of American and Foreign Shipping issued from at least 1859 until at least 1883 by the "Board of American Lloyd's".
+The American Lloyd's Registry of American and Foreign Shipping was established in 1857, and the American Lloyd's Register of American and Foreign Shipping issued from at least 1859 until at least 1883 by the "Board of American Lloyd's".